Switch-org/analytics-tracker/README.md

 A comprehensive, lightweight analytics tracking library for React applications.
 Track device information, network type, user location, attribution data, and more—all with zero runtime dependencies (React as peer dependency).

+**🔒 Privacy-First & Self-Hosted**: All analytics data is sent to **your own backend server**.
+No data is sent to third-party servers.
+You have full control over your analytics data.

 ## ✨ Features

 - 🔍 **Device Detection**: Automatically detects device type, OS, browser, model, brand, and hardware specs using User-Agent Client Hints